This blog post has been revamped and updated for the latest 2023-2027 English study design.

 a) Reread your book (or rewatch the film)

-After all the learning and discussion you’ve had with your teacher and peers, you should have now developed a solid foundation of knowledge.
-Rereading a book enables you to refresh your memory on subplots, popular passages and most importantly, helps you fill in any missing gaps in knowledge.
-Take this as an opportunity to get familiar with the parts of the texts you're less confident with, or to examine a particular theme that you know you're weaker in (HINT: A good place to start is to make sure you know the difference between themes, motifs and symbols!)
+After all the learning and discussion you’ve had with your teacher and peers, you should now have developed a solid foundation of knowledge.
+Rereading a book will help you refresh your memory, spot things you didn’t notice before, and most importantly, it’ll help you fill in any missing pieces.
+Take this as an opportunity to get familiar with the parts of the texts you're less confident in, to develop your quote bank or to examine particular themes you struggle with (HINT: A good place to start is to make sure you know the difference between themes, motifs and symbols!)

 b) Do a close analysis

 This is like an advanced version of rereading a book.
-A 'close analysis' - a term stolen from VCE Literature (thanks Lit!) - is basically where you select a passage (a short chapter or a few pages), and analyse it in detail.
+A 'close analysis' - a term stolen from VCE Literature - is basically where you select a passage (a short chapter or a few pages), and analyse it in detail.

 As you move through the passage, you can pick out interesting word choices made by the author and try to interpret why they have made this choice.
 Doing a close analysis will immensely strengthen your metalanguage analysis skills, and also give you the opportunity to stand out from other students because you can offer unique and original analysis and evidence in your essay.
-I know this can be a bit confusing, so this video below shows a full close analysis of a Macbeth passage in action:
+This can be a bit confusing, so the video below shows a full, close analysis of a Macbeth passage in action:

-c) Read and watch Lisa's Study Guides' resources
+c) Read and watch our resources

 Doing this study all by yourself can be rather daunting, so we've got your back.
 We specialise in supporting VCE English by creating helpful videos, study guides and ebooks.
-Here are some just to get your started:
+Here are some just to get you started:

 YouTube Videos